CLARIAH/clariah-plus/docs/discussion_presentation.md

 ## Workflow solutions used in CLARIN/CLARIAH (3/3)

 **Discussion Point #3**: What other workflow solutions are in use?
-What do we think about the existing initiatives?
+What do we think about the existing initiatives and what does it teach us that there are so many of them and that they are often domain-specific?

 **Discussion Point #4**: What does it mean to develop an infrastructure with respect to workflows?
 I don't think we should force any particular workflow management solution, nor set up one centralised platform (and most certainly not develop and add yet another workflow system to the existing jungle)